 The ASL Academy will prepare and adopt an annual budget in accordance with all statutory requirements.
-The operating budget is prepared under the direction of the Business Manager and the Leadership Team, consisting of the Executive Director, Academy Administrator, and Dean of Student Support.
+The operating budget is prepared under the direction of the Business Manager and the Leadership Team, consisting of the Executive Director, Director of Curriculum and Instruction, and Student Support Coordinator.
 The needs of all aspects of the school program will be taken into consideration with regard to budget issues.
 The operating budget will be submitted to the Finance Committee and Governance Board for revision and/or final approval, and ultimately to the Public Education Department pursuant to the Public School Finance Act.
 The budget will utilize the more current Uniform Chart of Accounts (UCOA).
 Specifically: